Booking a dream flight in a premium cabin for two usually means working twice as hard to earn double the points you’d normally need for one.

-3. Keep separate flybuys and Woolworths Rewards accounts
+3. Keep separate Flybuys and Everyday Rewards accounts

-One valid strategy is to keep you and your partner’s Woolworths and flybuys accounts separate, especially if you live in the one household.
-This means not linking them together to a single flybuys or Woolworths Rewards membership.
+One valid strategy is to keep you and your partner’s Woolworths and Flybuys accounts separate, especially if you live in the one household.
+This means not linking them together to a single Flybuys or Everyday Rewards membership.

 As our ‘Guide to maximising supermarket reward points’ explains in more detail, leaving one of the accounts alone for a while means it should eventually get targeted for better offers with a lower minimum spend, so you can earn the bonus points without increasing your usual spend levels too much.